kwebio/kweb-docs/faq.rst

 Kweb also has the advantage of simplicity, and an amazingly small codebase as a result.
 This makes it much easier for people to contribute, and less code means fewer bugs.

-That said, Kweb is still pre-1.0, one of the implications being that we can and will make breaking API changes.
+That said, Kweb is still pre-1.0, one of the implications being that we can and will make breaking API changes, and new releases are quite frequent.

 What's the difference between Kweb and Vaadin?
 ----------------------------------------------